StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/_index.md

 <!-- --- -->

-#### Eternal ranking is implicit in "Many of the first will be last, and the last first"
+#### Eternal ranking is implicit in "Many of the first will be last, and the last first" {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-eternal-ranking-is-implicit-in-many-of-the-first-will-be-last-and-the-last-first}

 Finally, consider the passages that teach that many of the first will be last, and the last first:

- {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-eternal-ranking-is-implicit-in-many-of-the-first-will-be-last-and-the-last-first-finally-consider-the-passages-that-teach-that-many-of-the-first-will-be-last-and-the-last-first}{{% nt t="esv" h="400px" p="Mark 10:31 | Luke 13:30" %}}
+{{% nt t="esv" h="400px" p="Mark 10:31 | Luke 13:30" %}}

 {{% scripture-h p="Mark 10:31 | NIV84" %}}
 "But many who are first will be last, and the last first."